-DHCP-based autoconfiguration
+DHCP-based autoconfiguration:

-- Parameters Priority from-this parameter manages names and locations of configuration and firmware files: - Static settings-paths to configuration and firmware files are defined by the 'Configuration file' and 'Firmware file' settings accordingly; for detailed algorithm operation, see Section 5; - DHCP options-paths to configuration and firmware files are defined by the DHCP Option 43, 66, and 67 (to do this, you should select DHCP for the Internet service); for detailed algorithm operation, see Section 5. - Provisioning mode-select one of the several provisioning modes to update the configuration and firmware separately: - Disabled-automatic updates of the device configuration and firmware are disabled; - Periodically-automatic update of the device configuration and firmware will be carried out in a given time period; - Scheduled-automatic update of the device configuration and firmware will be carried out at any given time, on the specified days of a week. - Configuration file-full path to configuration file-defined in URL format (at this time, you may upload configuration files via TFTP and HTTP protocols):
+- Parameters Priority from-this parameter manages names and locations of configuration and firmware files: - Static settings-paths to configuration and firmware files are defined by the 'Configuration file' and 'Firmware file' settings accordingly; for detailed algorithm operation, see Section 5; - DHCP options-paths to configuration and firmware files are defined by the DHCP Option 43, 66, and 67 (to do this, you should select DHCP for the Internet service); for detailed algorithm operation, see Section 5. - Provisioning mode-select the device update mode; there are several options available: - Disabled-automatic updates of the device configuration and firmware are disabled; - Periodically-automatic updates of the device configuration and firmware will be carried out after a specified period of time; - Scheduled- automatic updates of the device configuration and firmware will be carried out in the prescribed time, on specified days of week.

+Configuration file-full path to configuration file-defined in URL format (at this time, you may upload configuration files via TFTP and HTTP protocols):

-tftp://<server address>/<full path to cfg file> http://<server address>/<full path to cfg file> where< server address > is HTTP or TFTP server address (domain name or IPv4). <full path to cfg file >-full path to configuration file on server.
+''' tftp://<server address>/<full path to cfg file> http://<server address>/<full path to cfg file> where< server address > is HTTP or TFTP server address (domain name or IPv4). <full path to cfg file >-full path to configuration file on server. '''